GRank: Towards Target-Aware and Streamlined Industrial Retrieval with a Generate-Rank Framework: Methodology

-This design enables the model to leverage target-specific signals while facilitating InfoNCE loss computation through batch-level interactions.
+where $\mathbf{C} = [\mathbf{C}^*, \mathbf{C}_1, \ldots, \mathbf{C}_{|\mathcal{B}|}]$.
+This construction provides target-specific signals and enables efficient InfoNCE loss computation.
 The subsequent section (§\ref{subsubsec:train_acc}) will detail our optimized attention mechanism that efficiently processes this extended sequence while maintaining mathematically equivalent.